 This blog post is the 3rd in a series of five blog posts about creating driver engagement.

 When exploring the total cost of a truck accident and how it can affect your company, we need to explore past the basic surface costs, as the answer to this question is much deeper than you may realize.
 First, we have to recognize that there are many types of costs associated with an accident, starting with visible (direct) costs and hidden (indirect) costs.
-Further, there are human, psychological, and environmental costs which not only impact your workforce but our total economy, too.
+Further, there are human, psychological, and environmental costs which not only impact your workforce but our total economy too.

-Visible and Hidden Costs of a Truck Accident
+Average Cost of a Commercial Truck Accident

 - Cargo Damage